Incertae sedis: Not included in an analysis

 If a formal phylogenetic analysis is conducted that does not include a certain taxon, the authors might choose to label the taxon incertae sedis instead of guessing its placement.
 This is particularly common when molecular phylogenies are generated, since tissue for many rare organisms is hard to obtain.
 It is also a common scenario when fossil taxa are included, since many fossils are defined based on partial information.
 For example, if the phylogeny was constructed using soft tissue and vertebrae as principal characters and the taxon in question is only known from a single tooth, it would be necessary to label it incertae sedis.

 Controversy

 If conflicting results exist or if there is not a consensus among researchers as to how a taxon relates to other organisms, it may be listed as incertae sedis until the conflict is resolved.

-Other ways of denoting uncertainty
+Phylogenetic vs. nomenclatural uncertainty

-Uncertain taxonomic assigations of other degrees may be denoted using the 'cf.' (before a taxon name) and '?' (after a taxon name) specifiers.
+The term incertae sedis refers to uncertainty about phylogenetic position of a taxon, which may be expressed, among others, by using a question mark after or before a taxon name.
+This should be distinguished from the situation where either it is uncertain how to use a name, often because the types have been lost (nomen dubium, species inquirenda), or whether a poorly preserved specimen should be included within a given species or genus, which is often expressed using a 'cf.' (from Latin confer, compare, before a taxon name); such a convention is especially widespread in palaeontology.